mikecao/sparrow/README.md

 ### Limit and Offset

-To add a limit or offset to a query, you can user the `limit` and `offset` functions.
+To add a limit or offset to a query, you can use the `limit` and `offset` functions.

     echo $db->from('user')
         ->limit(10)